home-assistant/architecture/adr/0018-supported-database-engines.md

 - PostgreSQL ≥ 12 (2019)
 - SQLite ≥ 3.32.1 (2020)

-Start to emit warnings about unsupported database engines in Home Assistant 2021.11, the recorder will fail to start with Home Assistant 2022.2.
+Start to emit warnings about unsupported databases in Home Assistant 2021.11, the recorder will fail to start with Home Assistant 2022.2.

 The above listed minimal versions may change over time.
 In case a minimal version bump is required, this will